 In the event that definitive Notes are issued, the Transfer and Paying Agent and its specified office shall be as set forth at the end of this document, and payment of principal will be made only against presentation and surrender of the definitive Notes to the Transfer and Paying Agent.
 The South African government reserves the right at any time to vary or terminate the appointment of any transfer agent and paying agent and to appoint additional or other transfer agents and paying agents.
-If the South African government reserves in Luxembourg, notice of such change will be published in Luxembourg as set forth in the section entitled "Description of the Notes - Notices" in this Prospectus
+If the South African government appoints additional or other transfer or paying agents in Luxembourg, notice of such change will be published in Luxembourg as set forth in the section entitled "Description of the Notes-Notices" in this Prospectus Supplement.

-Supplement.